brjohn/PantryPal/README.md

 PantryPal is a single-page web and mobile application that offers users one place to find and save recipes based on their dietary preferences and the contents of their refrigerator or pantry.
 With a database of tens of thousands of recipes, PantryPal reaches to the back of your cupboard to curate a list of recipes, making clever use of the ingredients you have available in your virtual pantry.

-/

-Pantry Pal is an application that allows users to create their own virtual pantry containing the food items they have on hand at the time.
-Pantry Pal offers the functionality to cleverly recommend a curated list of recipes based on available inventory, dietary preferences, and more.
-Recipes may be saved in a user recipe book and ranked alongside a community of other users.

 ### [Visit the Live Site](https://pantrypal-mern.herokuapp.com/#/)

 ##